ObjRand/Cheems-OS/README.md

 # The OSES:

-  Cheems OS By Yeeterboi4 And TV
+  Cheems OS by Yeeterboi4 And TV

-  Cheems ROS V1.0 By Yeeterboi4 And Toaster
+  Cheems ROS V1.0 by Yeeterboi4 And Toaster

 # The Distros:

-  Cheems Arch By Toaster (for Cheems OS)
+  Cheems Arch by Toaster (for Cheems OS)

-  Cheems Distro By Toaster (for Cheems OS)
+  Cheems Distro by Toaster (for Cheems OS)

+  Cheems GO by Toaster (for Cheems ROS) (Coming Soon)